Being prepared

 Business requirements

 If you rely on electricity for essential business operations, you should ensure you have an alternative power source such as a generator available for use during a power outage.
-For advice about safely connecting and using a generator, please visit our {link} or call your local electrician.
+For advice about safely connecting and using a generator, please view our information on generator power backup or call your local electrician.

 When the power's out